deep-entertainment/safehouse/design/sfx/muffled_shouts.md

 #sfx

-An argue, but we can only hear muffled voices.
-Will be played in different volumes as Marjorie approaches the argue.
+An argument, from which we can only hear muffled voices.
+It will be played in different volumes as Marjorie approaches it.